Visiting Hours & Guidelines

 Visitor check-in process

-For the safety of our patients and community, we require every visitor to wear a mask and a badge while in the hospital.
+For the safety of our patients and community, we require every visitor to wear a badge while in the hospital.
 We also strongly recommend wearing a mask when indoors.
 When you arrive, please check in at the information desk (San Francisco campus) or ambassador's desk (Oakland campus).
 A representative will perform a brief health screening before issuing the badge.
 If you're the patient's parent or guardian and your child will be with us for an extended stay, ask about getting a badge that is good for more than one day.

 The desk staff is also happy to help direct visitors, provide information on lodging and dining options, answer parking and transportation questions, and more.